storesafe/cordova-sqlite-storage/README.md

 ## Announcements

 - Self-test functions to verify proper installation and operation of this plugin
-- Support for *reading* BLOB values from pre-populated databases *tested* for Android (database must be opened with the `androidDatabaseImplementation: 2` option) and iOS.
+- Support for *reading* BLOB values from pre-populated databases tested for Android (using built-in android.database implementation as described above) and iOS.
 - Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** as well as in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
 - Ionic starter template with pre-populated SQLite database at: [jdnichollsc / Ionic-Starter-Template](https://github.com/jdnichollsc/Ionic-Starter-Template)
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option